Giving the Illusion of Academic Rigor

 The Theory of Money, Part 42

-Last week, I described what I believe to be an optimal monetary system, which is based on commodity money and 100% backed receipt money.
-It was simple and did not allow for manipulations of the money supply with all their associated costs.
+In Part 41, I described what I believe to be an optimal monetary system, which is based on commodity money and 100% backed receipt money.
+It is simple, it does not allow for any manipulations of the money supply, and it should be very stable from a value standpoint as well.

-There are two different methods: the catastrophic method and the gradual method.
-I’ll describe the former this week.
+There are two different methods to getting there: the catastrophic method and the gradual method.
+I’ll describe the former in this post.

 The catastrophic method is pretty straightforward.
 For whatever reason, the government loses all restraint with how much new money it’s creating and kills the goose that’s laying the golden eggs (which is its 0% backed fiat monetary system).
-By creating too much new money, they induce hyperinflation.
+By creating too much new money, it induces hyperinflation, and the monetary system collapses.

-People, seeing the rapid rate of inflation, realize that if they don’t spend their money this week, it could be worth half as much next week, so they start spending like crazy.
-Short-term demand skyrockets, which increases prices.
+People, seeing the rapid rate of inflation, realize that if they don’t spend their money this week, it could be worth half as much next week, so they start spending like crazy, probably including buying crypto.
+Short-term demand for food and other non-cash assets skyrockets, which increases prices.

 Businesses are also realizing that they need to price things to take into account how much less the money they’re getting will be worth next week, so they are pricing with an anticipation of further rapid inflation.